 Analysing Your Results: Two Sweet Spots

 Many swimmers discover they have more than one sweet spot in their stroke.
-This is more common with fast swimmers but can show in any swimmer's results.
-The two sweet spots are normally found at around a steady level of effort and then at a faster threshold level suitable for intervals and racing:
+This is more common with fast swimmers with good stroke technique but can show in any swimmer's results.
+The two sweet spots are often found at around a steady level of effort and then at a faster threshold level suitable for intervals and racing:

 By being aware of these peaks in your swimming efficiency you can use them in training and racing to optimise your speed.